digital-craftsman-de/deserializing-connection/README.md

 ### Decoding types

 Part of the magic is the conversion from database types to PHP types.
-When the SQL for example returns a JSON string, you usually need to convert it into an associative array first.
-To tackle this here, you just need to supply `decoderTypes` with the column name and the type of decoder you want to use.
+For example, when your SQL returns a JSON string, you usually need to convert it into an associative array prior to serialization.
+Here you just need to supply `decoderTypes` with the column name and the type of decoder you want to use.
 There are utilities that can handle nullable values or create a empty array when a JSON returns null (relevant for `jsonb_agg` calls).
-These are the available decoder types which are all pretty self explanatory:
+These are the available decoder types which are all pretty self-explanatory:

 - `INT`
 - `NULLABLE_INT`